ioanabadea6/librarie_cu_recomandare/Dillinger (1).md

 -description (String): A description of the book.
 -price (Integer): The price of the book in some unit of currency.
 -stock (Integer): The quantity of this book available in stock.
--orderBooks (List<OrderBook>): A list of OrderBook entities associated with this book, indicating a one-to-many relationship.

 2  Category Entity
 - Description: Represents a category of books.